jcyriac2/C-Lua-Interfacing-Project/README.md

 2. TestRMP.cpp

-  An example C++ code that calls the functions in "Region.h" written in C++.
+  An example C++ code that calls the functions in "Region.h" which is written in C.

 3. Test.lua